e-dyn/gloria/doc/source/user_guide/decomposition_types.rst

 - **Additive decomposition**: :math:`Y(t) = T(t) + S(t) + E(t)`
 - **Multiplicative decomposition**: :math:`Y(t) = T(t) \times S(t) \times E(t)`

-Additive models assume *independent components*, i.e. they simply add up.
-Multiplicative models on the other hand can be used to introduce interactions, eg. when seasonalities grow with the trend.
+Additive models assume *independent components*, meaning they simply add up.
+Multiplicative models on the other hand can be used to introduce interactions.
+A common use case for multiplicative models is when seasonalities grow with the trend.

 In the last section on :ref:`model selection <ref-model-selection>`, we saw how different distribution models support various data types and bounds.
 In this tutorial, we explore how models inherently support different decomposition types, making an explicit selection between *additive* and *multiplicative* modes unnecessary.